-In 2003 and 2004, some 14,000 priests in 57 U.S. diocese were asked the question: “Do you favor an open discussion of the mandatory celibacy rule for diocesan priests?”
-A full 67 % of respondents said yes, the church should open the discussion.
-The project, a brainchild of Call To Action-Buffalo’s Jim and Sally Orgren, inspired FutureChurch and Call To Action leaders to organize surveys, in some cases, of whole states.
+Thousands of U.S. priests are being asked the question: “Do you favor an open discussion of the mandatory celibacy rule for diocesan priests?”
+Catholic lay leaders in 64 dioceses have committed to anonymously surveying diocesan and religious order priests about optional celibacy.
+The project, a brainchild of CTA Buffalo’s Jim and Sally Orgren, inspired Call to Action and FutureChurch leaders to organize surveys, in some cases, of whole states.

 Results of the surveys can be viewed here.

 With response rates of 28% to 45%, Dean Hoge, a sociologist at the Catholic University of America, told the Milwaukee Journal Sentinel that results could be considered representative of all priests with a margin of error of plus or minus 10%.
 Hoge referenced his 2001 survey showing 56% of all priests thought celibacy should be a matter of personal choice: “You can say that a majority of the priests already favor the idea and an even higher percentage favor discussion of the idea.”

 A very interesting aspect of the survey is comments from the priests themselves:

 “I can say that I value celibacy more today than ever before because early on God...captured my heart. ..I also believe that perhaps some of our church’s greatest potential shepherds are made ineligible because of mandatory celibacy.” (a 51-60 year old priest from Fresno)

 “I support women’s ordination too because in Christ there is no Jew or Gentile, no Roman or Greek, no women or men, all are one in Christ.”
 (A 25-40 year old priest from Oakland)